PeterCamilleri/composite_rng/README.md

 # Get a string of 22 random chars.
 crazy_string = 22.times.inject("") { |s| s << composite.churn.bytes(1) }
 ```

-## Installation

-Add this line to your application's Gemfile:

-    gem 'composite_rng'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install composite_rng

-The composite_rng gem itself is found at: ( https://rubygems.org/gems/composite_rng )

-The fibonacci_rng code lives at: ( https://github.com/PeterCamilleri/fibonacci_rng )

 ## Contributing